AlexandruCalinica/Entity.of/README.md

 - ### 🦾 Declarative API contract enforcer
 - ### 🛠 Standardized object constructor

+# Motivation
+**Entity.of** was born as a byproduct of first degree encounters with:
+- broken APIs
-The motivation behind **Entity.of** comes from first degree encounters with broken APIs, out-of-date REST api documentations, unsynchronized graphql schemas + resolvers, third party services releasing breaking changes, and many more text-book or edge case situations causing bugs, unexplained behaviours, runtime errors and generally a bad user experience for end users.
+- out-of-date REST api documentations
+- unsynchronized graphql schemas + resolvers
+- third party services releasing breaking changes
+- and many more text-book or edge case situations causing bugs, unexplained behaviours, runtime errors and generally a bad user experience for end users of frontend web apps.

+All backend services ideally implement some form of validation and sanitization for any incomming data.
+Why should'nt we consider a similar approach for client applications?

 # Mindset
 Think about **Entity.of** as a sweet spot combination between **decorator pattern** and **type guard pattern**.
 The first one (decorator) is used to apply the second (type guard).
 There is also a third obvious component which without this library makes no sense - **ES6 Classes**.